 Residential developments must be designed with adequate parking in order to prevent parking spilling over onto the public highway and pavements.
 The previous SCC parking guidance (2002) was written to try to encourage people to use public transport, but this has had a detrimental effect on rural communities that depend on the car as the primary means of transport.
-This point is made clearly in the Foreword of the SCC Parking Guidance 2019 (39).
+This point is made clearly in the Foreword of the SCC Parking Guidance 2019 (42).
 In reality, the coverage and frequency of public transport is generally insufficient to meet the needs of rural communities who continue to depend on the car as a primary means of transport.
-The Local Plan (4) adopts the new guidance for all parking except those elements relating to Residential Parking Design, as set out in Local Plan Policy SCLP7.2, but the WMNP adopts the SCC Parking Guidance 2019 (39) in full.
+The Local Plan (4) adopts the new guidance for all parking except those elements relating to Residential Parking Design, as set out in Local Plan Policy SCLP7.2, but the WMNP adopts the SCC Parking Guidance 2019 (42) in full.
+The matter is addressed in Policy WICK9.
+It acknowledges that there may be circumstances where the parking requirements may be impractical or where the transport requirements of the residents of the houses concerned can be satisfied in an alternative fashion.
+This is a matter which East Suffolk Council will be able to address on a case-by-case basis throughout the Plan period.